Integrated thinking in action: Governance

 - How do those charged with governance regularly review their governance structures and processes and identify opportunities to improve them?

-- ls the diversity of skills and experience of those charged with governance reviewed to enable them to effectively guide the executive management team and also hold them accountable for the delivery of the organization’s strategy?
+- ls the diversity of skills and experience of those charged with governance reviewed to enable them to effectively guide the executive management team and also hold them accountable for the delivery of the organisation’s strategy?

 - Do the decision-making processes of those charged with governance assess value creation, preservation and erosion across all the capitals which are material to the decision being taken, and do they balance the necessary trade-offs between the capitals?